-y to qualify for adoption of this practice, it must undertake annual board independent expert at least every three years to facilitate the evaluation.
+- y to qualify for adoption of this practice, it must undertake annual board independent expert at least every three years to facilitate the evaluation.
+Application : Departure Explanation on : application of the practice Explanation for : departure The Audit and Risk Management Committee conducts its annual evaluation yearly.

-Application : Applied

-Explanation on application of the practice : The Audit and Risk Management Committee conducts its annual evaluation yearly.
 The declarations of Independent Directors' independence are also carried out annually, and respective profiles are tabled to the Board.
 The Nomination and Remuneration Committee evaluates the adequacy of the Board composition and the Board also carries out its own Board assessment.

-Explanation for departure :

-Large companies are re to complete the colum - red to complete the columns below.
-Non-large companies are encouraged elow.

-Measure :

-Timeframe :
+Please provide an alternative practice and explain how the alternative practice meets the intended outcome.
+Large companies are requi to complete the columns b red to complete the columns below.
+Non-large companies are encouraged selow.
+Measure : The Directors are assessed via annual evaluation by the ARMC, the NRC and the Board as a whole.
+Fit & Proper Declarations are signed by the Directors under annual re-election and are reviewed by the NRC and the Board, before tabling the re-election for Shareholders' approval.
+The Independent Directors signed their respective annual declarations on their independence status to the Company in preparation for the AGM and Annual Report to Shareholders.
+Timeframe : Within 3 years